-Obesity has become a significant health problem all over the world.
-While the problem doesn’t seem to discriminate based on age, we are seeing more older and very young patients struggling with the disease.
+Fatness has become a significant health problem all over the world.
+Therefore, weight loss surgery is widely favoured as a treatment for it.
+While the problem doesn’t seem to discriminate based on age, we see older and very young patients struggling with the disease.
 Nearly 40% of people aged 51 or older are overweight, and the CDC puts the percentage of children and adolescents struggling with obesity at 17%, which accounts for over 12 million boys and girls!

-Obesity can decrease a person’s quality of life no matter how old they are.
+Obesity can decrease a person’s quality of life regardless of age.
 As people age, obesity can go on to affect their functional independence.
 Fortunately, there is hope.

-Research shows that weight loss surgery is the most effective treatment for obesity that we have today.
+Research shows that weight loss surgery is the most effective obesity treatment today.

 But what happens when the patient is over the age of fifty or under the age of 21?
 Are bariatric procedures appropriate for younger or older men and women?